-A report of the Estimated Actual Expenditures for last year's actions may be found in the Annual Update Expenditures Table.
+A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
+A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.

-Goal # Description Improve attendance and engagement during Distance Learning.
+Goal # Description 4 Improve attendance and engagement during Distance Learning.
 Hire an attendance clerk and form attendance committee team to support outreach and engagement to families in need.
 Address operational needs to mitigate learning loss and ensure a safe learning environment.

 In the Spring of 2020, distance learning attendance and engagement was much lower than in- person instruction.
 There is a need for hot spots and technology needs for families that cannot access learning.
-Based on experience in Spring of 2020, many students did not progress academically and many families struggles to engage meaningfully in the academic work.
-Additionally, the district's return to health plan outlines an increased need for custodial services.
+Based on experience in Jump start to Spring of 2022, many students did not progress academically and many families struggles to engage meaningfully in the academic work.
+Additionally, the district's return to health plan outlines an increased need for custodial services, we had problems with staffing and substitutes for the year 2021-22 due to Covid and personnel.
+There is also a need to continue developing our office staff and provide Tiered re-engagement supports utilizing existing staff and hire attendance clerk.

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 COVID-19 Attendance Spring 2020 - 89% attendance 23-24 school year 98% attendance COVID-19 Attendance and Engagement 20-21 - 95% engagement in distance learning
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 COVID-19 Attendance Spring 2020 - 89% attendance Spring 2021 - 62% attendance 23-24 school year 98% attendance and Engagement strategies and procedures.
+COVID-19 Attendance and Engagement procedures in place.
+Continue to monitor the changing scope of the pandemic.
+20-21 - 95% engagement in distance learning

-Action # Title Description Total Funds Contributing 1 Provide Tiered re- engagement supports utilizing existing staff and hire attendance clerk.
-Provide supplies to students for at-home learning activities.
-Provide Tiered re-engagement supports utilizing existing staff and hire attendance clerk.
-Provide supplies to students for at-home learning activities.
+Action # Title Description Total Funds Contributing 4.1 Provide Tiered re-engagement supports utilizing existing staff and hire attendance clerk.
+Provide supplies to students for at-home learning \$8,000.00 Yes

+Action # Title Description Total Funds Contributing utilizing existing staff and hire attendance clerk.
+Provide supplies to students for at-home learning activities. activities.
 Provide adequate technology for teachers to teach at home and students to engage in learning at home.
 Tools and programs such as Standards Plus, I-ready computer adaptive learning programs, Class Dojo and other programs promote and support distance learning and grade level readiness.
-Hot spots for low income scholars in need \$8,000.00 Yes

-Action # Title Description Total Funds Contributing that cannot access curriculum and instruction.(Title I-funds of 4,000 will be used for the hot spots) 2 Launch Parent Academy There is a need to inform and support parents with remote learning tools to improve academics, social emotional growth, attendance and engagement.
-A parent academy will be created to support families with tools. \$3,000.00 Yes 3 Maintain Atendance Clerk and office Manager Maintain and train Attendance Clerk and Office manager \$79,050.00 No
+Hot spots for low income scholars in need that cannot access curriculum and instruction.(Title I-funds of 4,000 will be used for the hot spots) 4.2 Launch Parent Academy There is a need to inform and support parents with remote learning tools to improve academics, social emotional growth, attendance and engagement.
+A parent academy will be created to support families with tools. \$3,000.00 Yes 4.3 Maintain Atendance Clerk and office Manager Maintain and train Attendance Clerk and Office manager \$79,050.00 No